Basic Autopsy Procedure

 3-5 Obtain any required samples – introduction

-3-6 Obtain any required samples – vitreous
+3-6 Obtain any required samples – basic set-up

 3-7 Obtain any required samples – blood

-3-8 Obtain any required samples – urine
+3-8 Obtain any required samples – vitreous

-3-9 Obtain any required samples – other
+3-9 Obtain any required samples – urine

 4 – External exam